 Figure 1.

 Map of the acoustic array.
 Top-left inset shows the position of Shib Habil within the Red Sea.
 Bottom-center inset provides a zoomed in view of the offshore array.
-Receiver stations are represented by ● markers and are colored to show the regional divisions within the array as indicated by the legend in the bottom right.
+Receiver stations are represented by point markers and are colored to show the regional divisions within the array as indicated by the legend in the bottom right.

 Figure 2.